 - Further study days: a quiet space to study and revise, held in the Learning Centre in April and May 2014.
 Over 150 people came to use the space to study and revise in peace and quiet.

 - Comics Unmasked exhibition - we ran a very successful mask-making stall at the late event in May 2014.
 Participants were encourages to post selfies in their masks to Twitter and we chose a winner, who received a bundle of exhibition merchandise.

-- First session for the new term is Thursday 18 September, 6-8pm in our Learning Centre.
+- 2014 sessions are on Thursday 16 October, Thursday 20 November and Thursday 18 December, 6-8pm in our Learning Centre.
 For more information contact Abi Barber (details below).

-- Terror and Wonder exhibition: watch this space.
+- Lines in the Ice exhibition: watch this space.